FastExpressionCompiler 5.0.0

 ToCSharpString()

-method to output the compile-able C# code represented by expression. - Support
+method to output the compilable C# code represented by the expression. - Support

 ToExpressionString()